Start-Up Visa UK

 Below are the recommended steps to take if your Start-up Visa is rejected (please note that you should always consult a qualified solicitor about your individual case):

-3. Submit your request for an administrative review as soon as possible (you have either 14 or 28 days to do so, depending on whether you applied inside or outside the UK)
+- Submit your request for an administrative review as soon as possible (You have 14 days to request an administrative review if the refusal was made in the UK or 28 days if the refusal was made outside the UK.)

 Reasons why a Start-up Visa can be refused